mohamedtawfek05354/VOIS/README.md

 Maintainability and Design Patterns:

-The code follows SOLID principles to ensure that it is maintainable, scalable, and easy to extend.
+The code follows SOLID principles to ensure it is maintainable, scalable, and easy to extend.
-The Single Responsibility Principle ensures that each class or method has a well-defined purpose, enhancing the maintainability and readability of the codebase.
+The Single Responsibility Principle ensures that each class or method has a well-defined purpose, enhancing the codebase's maintainability and readability.
 Factory Pattern is applied to manage WebDriver instances, allowing for flexible browser configurations and parallel execution.
 Reusable Methods: